Q&A – Oropouche fever

 What should I do if I think I may have Oropouche?

-Is there a treatment for Oropouche?
+Is there a treatment or a vaccine for Oropouche?

 How can I prevent Oropouche?